cesartheroman/install-frontend/README.md

 ## Running App (After first run)

-Once you've succesfully been able to build and run the app the first time.
-You can simply use `docker-compose up -d` to run the container in detached mode.
+Once you've succesfully been able to build and run the app the first time (within the `install-frontend`), you can simply use `docker-compose up -d` to run the container in detached mode.
 If you want to then kill the app use `docker-compose down`
+Make sure to always `git pull` for latest code changes before running `docker-compose up` to make sure you have the latest version of the app.